Taking the Initiative: October/November 2010

 “There is no better example,” Speaker Roblan says, “for educating people about the initiative than this process.”

-Jennie Drage Bowser is NCSL’s expert on ballot measures.
+Jennie Drage Bowser was NCSL’s former expert on ballot measures.